 The graduate certificate in STEM master teacher provides K-12 educators with an opportunity to expand their skills and methods for engaging students in rich, powerful STEM (science, technology, engineering, and mathematics) learning experiences.
 This 12-credit certificate program develops teacher understanding of curriculum and instruction that is integrated across STEM disciplines, and allows their students to participate in the practices of the STEM disciplines.

 Visit the program website for additional information.

-The following requirements must be fulfilled: 12 credits, including 9 credits in required courses and a 3-credit elective course.
+The following requirements must be fulfilled: 12 credits, including 9 credits in required courses and one 3-credit elective course.